 Experience Old West charm at one of Colorado’s many historic hotels.
 These unique, one-of-a-kind properties are sure to delight.
 They range in price from wallet-friendly to upscale, luxury.
 Some are basic with the amenities, and others, such as the Broadmoor, are five-star.

-From the time of the great gold rush on, Colorado has had a countless number of hotels built to accommodate its adventurous travelers.
+From the time of the great gold rush on, Colorado has had countless hotels built to accommodate its adventurous travelers.
 And some of these historic properties are still around today.
-The oldest (still-operating) hotels range from the late 1800s to the mid 1900s.
+The oldest (still operating) hotels range from the late 1800s to the mid-1900s.

 Featured Historic Hotels

 Whether you’re an avid believer in ghosts or a bonafide paranormal skeptic, you have to admit…